RS-ND/Capstone-Project/README.md

 Dashboard/Python Files
 > __Deer_CNN.py: run at command line and in a web browser open "localhost:3001"__

+* Requires both the templates and static folders to be in the directory containing Deer_CNN.py

+* Requires data hosted at: https://drive.google.com/open?id=1twFOE14AvB7hkQ6_hxlw2PNr8zUtcF3g (slow download)
+  * Both the models and data directories should be placed in the folder where Deer_CNN.ipynb is located
+    * The both the training and validation data needs to be unzipped in folders named train and valid, respectively.

     This Dashboard:
         Has an overview of the project
         Allows for exploration of the relationship between a distance distribution and a deer trace Several explorations of the results of the CNNs.

-* Requires both the templates and static folders to be in the directory containing Deer_CNN.py

 Jupyter Notebook (ipynb)
 > __Deer_CNN.ipynb__

-* Requires data hosted at: https://drive.google.com/open?id=1twFOE14AvB7hkQ6_hxlw2PNr8zUtcF3g
+* Requires models_load.py
-  * Both the models and data directories should be placed in the folder where Deer_CNN.ipynb is located
-    * The both the training and validation data needs to be unzipped.

 HTML file